AlmagroInteligencia/SPA_React_Nest/README.md

 Nest runs on port 8000 and React runs on port 3000.
 Please make sure you do not have anything alse running on that ports, otherwise, this app will not work.

+This app connects to MongoDB with Mongoose.
+So, the first time you use this app, Mongoose will automatically generate a database and a collection for you (only if you have MongoDB installed and running, of course).

 Enjoy it !!!